 The Center for Ethnic Studies will award a number of small grants every year, between $100 and $300, to undergraduate and graduate students presenting papers or conducting research.
-The deadline for Autumn 2019 grant applications will be Friday, October 25, 2019 at 5:00 p.m.
-ET.
+The deadline for Autumn 2019 grant applications has passed, and funding decisions will be released soon.

 Please note that only undergraduate students enrolled in the Minor in Latina/o Studies, Asian American Studies, and/or American Indian Studies, or graduate students in the Graduate Interdisciplinary Specialization in Latina/o Studies, are eligible for this award.

 If you are not (yet) enrolled in these Ethnic Studies programs but have taken significant coursework in any of them, please include the relevant information in your application (course number(s), title(s), year(s) and instructor(s)).

 - A completed online application form.

 - Other documents, uploaded and attached to the electronic application form, including:

 - verification that the applicant’s paper has been accepted for conference presentation (a letter of acceptance or a link to the conference program where the applicant’s name is listed) or that the applicant has permission to conduct research at the relevant site (library, archives, etc.)